 Access to Carlyle's Transaction Flow and Expertise.
 In conducting its investment activities, the Fund believes that it will benefit from the significant scale and resources of Carlyle and its affiliates.
-The credit platform is served by an origination, capital markets, underwriting and portfolio management team comprised of experienced investment professionals.
-Carlyle's Global Credit investment teams utilize a rigorous, systematic, and consistent investment process, refined over Carlyle's history investing in private markets across multiple cycles, designed to achieve enhanced risk-adjusted returns.
+The Adviser's credit platform is served by an origination, capital markets, underwriting and portfolio management team comprised of experienced investment professionals.
+The investment teams across Global Credit utilize a rigorous, systematic, and consistent investment process, refined over Carlyle's history investing in private markets across multiple cycles, designed to achieve enhanced risk-adjusted returns.

-Each investment team will seek to identify key sector themes through primary research and their extensive industry expertise in order to guide idea generation.
+The investment teams across Global Credit will seek to identify key sector themes through primary research and their extensive industry expertise in order to guide idea generation.
 The respective investment teams will leverage Carlyle's industry-dedicated research analysts to assess the relative attractiveness of investment opportunities across industries.
 Once a theme has been identified and confirmed through qualitative and data analysis of internal and third-party industry resources, the investment team will develop proprietary screening tools that seek to identify potential credit instruments.
 These opportunities may include private corporates in out-of-favor sectors with an inability to access traditional capital markets and liquid credit instruments with compelling valuations relative to their underlying cash flow characteristics and/or collateral value.